janikvonrotz/awesome-powershell/readme.md

 * [Advanced Tools & Scripting with PowerShell 3.0](https://channel9.msdn.com/Series/advpowershell3) - IT pros, take this advanced PowerShell course to find out how to turn your real time management and automation scripts into useful reusable tools and cmdlets.
 * [What's New in PowerShell v5](https://mva.microsoft.com/en-US/training-courses/whats-new-in-powershell-v5-16434) - Through description on some of the exciting new features in PowerShell version 5.0.
 * [PowerShell Open Source Project](https://channel9.msdn.com/series/PowerShell-Open-Source-Project) - Collection of videos thoroughly demonstrate how PowerShell open source project runs on Linux.
-* [PowerShell on Linux and Open Source](https://channel9.msdn.com/Blogs/hybrid-it-management/PowerShell-on-Linux-and-Open-Source) - Brief introduction to PowerShell open source project and how it runs on linux.
+* [PowerShell on Linux and Open Source](https://channel9.msdn.com/Blogs/hybrid-it-management/PowerShell-on-Linux-and-Open-Source) - Brief introduction to PowerShell open source project and how it runs on Linux.
 * [PowerShell](https://channel9.msdn.com/Shows/MsftPowerShell) - This show will include videos talking about the PowerShell automation platform, Desired State Configuration (DSC), infrastructure as code, and related concepts!!
 These videos are created by Trevor Sullivan, a Microsoft MVP for Windows PowerShell.
 * [Learn Windows PowerShell in a Month of Lunches - Don Jones](https://www.youtube.com/watch?v=6CRTahGYnws&list=PL6D474E721138865A) - Video companion to the book of the same title.
 * [Best Practices for Script Design - Don Jones](https://www.youtube.com/watch?v=Lni4KjGMgu4) - Don Jones discusses script design principles and best practices.